dxw/whippet/readme.md

 ## Reminders

-1. Remove .git etc from plugins

 ## Next

+1. Specs?
-1. How are we going to handle these things?
+2. How are we going to handle these things?
-  - wp-config.php
   - favicons
   - google webmaster shiz
   - mu-plugins
   - We need something that defines how and where these things are generated
     - Some things will be different on production/dev/test.
 I guess we need to add back nascent support for environments but just not support them in whippet plugin install|update
-2. Refactor {wordpress,plugin}.class.php to make them DRYer, and improve console I/O
+3. Refactor console I/O
-3. Integrate whippet-server back into the project
+4. Integrate whippet-server back into the project
   - Make sure it is compatible with other servers, like wp-cli?